kubernetes/enhancements/keps/sig-node/20191002-seccomp-custom-profiles.md

 #### Rollout of profile changes

 Seccomp profiles are applied at container creation time, therefore updating an existing user-defined profile will not cause any changes to the running containers that are using it.
-They will need to be restarted in order for the changes to take effect, which users will have to manually do.
+They will need to be restarted in order for the changes to take effect, which users will have to do manually.

 #### Starting containers with non-existent profile